-Consequently, all those concerned all over the US have been in a deadline-induced panic situation.
-While most of them don’t know which electronic logging devices to go for, others don’t see the point of it at all.
+While many fleet owners don’t know which electronic logging devices to go for, others don’t see the point of using driver hours of service at all.

-Also, you will get a detailed insight into the top ELD devices you can use to follow these rules effectively.
+Also, you will get a detailed insight into the top Hours of service ELD devices you can use to follow these hours of service rules effectively.
 So let’s begin.

 What is an ELD?

-Here’s an overview of the different statuses, rules, and exceptions in the ELD HOS log that drivers are required to fill.
+Here’s an overview of the different statuses, rules, and exceptions in the dot service hours log that drivers are required to fill.

-The HOS (Hours of Service ELD) Statuses
+The HOS DOT (Hours of Service ELD) Statuses

 A driver’s total time spent is divided into four basic categories or statuses.
 These statuses indicate whether they were driving in those hours or taking up other activities.